AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-09-01-optimizing-images-for-the-web.md

 {% include code.html code=code lang="html" %}

 Browsers that support the WebP image format will request and render only the `<source>` image, while browsers that don't yet support it will fall back to the `<img>` element.

-### How to Create WebP Images

-Okay, so let's say you're hooked on the idea.
-Now how do you actually create WebP images?
-For that, Google provides a library of [command-line utilities](https://developers.google.com/speed/webp/docs/precompiled) known as `libwebp` that can be used to compress images to WebP.

-Most images, like PNGs and JPEGs, can be compressed with the `cwebp` executable.
-You can also use the `gif2webp` utility to convert animated GIFs to animated WebP images.

-> If you want to convert all images in a directory to WebP without doing so by hand, I wrote [a simple Python script](https://github.com/AleksandrHovhannisyan/webp) that'll do that for you.

 ### Other Optimized Image Formats